It’s a well-known fact that everyone is NOT your target customer.

 Don’t forget to personalize them and give names.

-Now let’s imagine we have an online store of exquisite handmade jewelry “Chic Bling”.
-We need to break the audience of our site into 2 main categories:
+Now let’s imagine you have an online store of exquisite handmade jewelry “Chic Bling”.
+You need to break your target audience into 2 main categories:

 1) End Customers – people buying for themselves or their friends and family;